newrelic/newrelic-opentelemetry-examples/getting-started-guides/javascript/uninstrumented/README.md

-# Uninstrumented JavaScript Demo Fibonacci App
+# Instrumented JavaScript Demo Fibonacci App

 This is a simple web application that calculates and visualizes Fibonacci numbers.
 The app is built using Node.js, Express, and Chart.js.